statgen/pheweb/README.rst

 4. Load your association files
 ------------------------------

-0) If you only want variants that reach some minimum MAF, then set ``minimum_maf`` in ``config.py``.
-   Any variant that has at least that minor allele frequency (MAF) will be shown on the website, no matter what.
-   If a variant has a smaller MAF (in some phenotype), it will still be shown if it has a large enough MAF in some other phenotype.

 1) Run ``pheweb process-assoc-files``.

 2) If something breaks, read the error message.
-Then,

    - If you can understand the error message, modify your input files to avoid it.

    - If the problem is something that PheWeb should support by default, feel free to email it to me at pjvh@umich.edu.

-   - If you can't understand the error message, please email your error message to pjvh@umich.edu and hopefully I get back to you quickly.
+   - If you can't understand the error message, please email your error message to pjvh@umich.edu and hopefully I can get back to you quickly.

    Then re-run ``pheweb process-assoc-files``.